giulioforesto/singing-crowd/README.md

 For a higher number of people (actually ≥5), the density distribution of the frequencies can bring back a physical consideration: if most of the sound power concentrates tightly enough around the right frequency (let's call it acceptability range), the ratio `signal / noise` (noise consists of the signals outside the acceptability range) will be high enough to make it a pretty good note.
 This explanation can simply be summarized with the following: there are still more people singing well than people singing bad, so the latter won't spoil the result.

 Though, if the distribution is uniform, this won't happen.
+The second explanation given by the video does not mention the distribution and the possibility that there are more good singers than bad singers (or put differently: that the effective frequencies are concentrated around the right note with a gaussian-like distribution, and not simply uniformly).

 So the question is: **does a crowd sing better than single individuals even with a uniform distribution?** If yes, is the difference of quality comparable with the improvement given by a concentration of good singers?